pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/customer-managed-agents.md

 Customer-Managed Agents is available on the Business Critical edition of Pulumi Cloud.
 [Contact sales](/contact/?form=sales) if you are interested and want to enable Customer-Managed Agents.
 If you are a self-hosted Pulumi Cloud customer, please [get in touch](https://share.hsforms.com/1YajiJ73sSuGn5RoTkyvKxg2mxud) to be notified when it is available.
 {{% /notes %}}

-## How to get started
+## Using Customer-Managed Agents

-Before you begin, ensure you have installed the [Pulumi Github App](/docs/using-pulumi/continuous-delivery/github-app/) and update the [source control settings](/docs/pulumi-cloud/deployments/get-started).
-[Docker](https://docs.docker.com/engine/) is a requirement for the agent.
+Before you begin, ensure you have installed the [Pulumi Github App](/docs/using-pulumi/continuous-delivery/github-app/) and updated the [source control settings](/docs/pulumi-cloud/deployments/get-started) of the stack you want to use Deployment agents.
+[Docker](https://docs.docker.com/engine/) is a requirement for running the agent.

-### Install and configure the agent

-Go to **Deployment runners** under Organization Settings in the left-hand navigation menu.
-Once on the Deployment runners page, click on the 'Add a new pool' button.
-Next, provide a name and description for your agent.
-You will then get a new access token for the pool, ensure to copy and save the token in a secure location.

-{{< video title="Create a new pool" src="../customer-managed-agents-assets/create-new-pool.mp4" autoplay="true" loop="true" >}}

-{{< notes type="warning" >}}
-If you run into issues, ensure [docker](https://docs.docker.com/engine/install/) is running before you configure and start the agents.
-Ensure you restart or refresh the shell session (example: `source ~/.zshrc`).
-{{< /notes >}}

-{{< video title="Configure the agents" src="../customer-managed-agents-assets/configure-agents.mp4" autoplay="true" loop="true" >}}

-Now your first agent should be up and running!
-You can verify the status of the agent by refreshing the page.
-Additionally, you can use the same token to set up multiple agents to increase concurrency of your deployments and they will be assigned to the same pool.
+1. Go to **Deployment runners** under Organization Settings
+2. Create a new pool.
+Ensure to copy and save the token
+3. Install the agents as per the instructions on the page
+4. Verify the agent status by refreshing the page
+5. Configure a stack to use the agent by going to the Deploy tab within Stack Settings, and selecting the pool you created under the **Deployment Runner** pool drop-down
+6. **(Optional)** Add more agents to the pool to increase concurrency by using the same token
+7. Verify setup by doing a 'pulumi refresh' through the **Actions** drop-down in your stack page

 ![Pool Details view](../customer-managed-agents-assets/view-agent-status.png)

-Agents poll Pulumi Cloud every 30 seconds to check for pending deployments.
-In the pool page, you can see the last online status of the agents.
-Agents will disappear from the list after 1-2 hours of being offline.
+Agents poll Pulumi Cloud every 30 seconds to check for pending deployments and will disappear from the Pool details page 1-2 hours after being offline.
+On the deployments page, you can see all the deployments including pending deployments, and which deployment agents were used in a deployment.

+{{% notes "info" %}}
 If you are running the agent inside a firewall ensure to allow outbound requests to api.pulumi.com.

-### Configure Stack

-Go to deployment settings, found under the settings tab on a stack under 'Deploy'.
-Scroll down and select the pool you created under the Deployment Runner pool drop-down.

-{{< video title="Assign Stack to Deployment Pool" src="../customer-managed-agents-assets/configure-stack.mp4" autoplay="true" loop="true" >}}

-Ensure that agents have the cloud provider credentials to be able to deploy in your environments.
-You have two methods:
+Ensure agents have the cloud provider credentials to be able to deploy in your environments.
+{{% /notes %}}

+## Providing Credentials to Agents

+There are two methods to provide cloud provider credentials to the agents:

 1. Use [OpenID Connect (OIDC) to generate credentials](/docs/pulumi-cloud/oidc)
 2. Directly provide credentials to agents through environment variables configured in the host, or passing the environment variables when invoking the binary.
 Example: